Katie Price Fans Mocked Her For Not Cleaning “Merry Xmas” Sign On Window

-A picture of four adults glued to their phones, instead of socializing with each other would be considered a “normal” photo.
+A picture of four adults glued to their phones instead of socializing with each other would be considered a “normal” photo.
 This was the recent snapshot of Katie Price posted on her Instagram account.
-However, the supposed-to-be normal shot got more comments than it should have because of the words “Happy Xmas” scrawled on Katie’s large bay windows which she got mocked at.
+However, the allegedly normal shot got more comments than it should have because of the words “Happy Xmas” scrawled on Katie’s large bay windows.
+For this grave offense, Katie Price was mocked, and some fans offered to come over and clean her windows.

 Fans mocked her for not cleaning her windows

 As much as we want the festive season to last, all things come to an end.
-And if you don’t keep those decors away, it’s a ridiculous sight when you unknowingly happened to take a photo with it.
-It’s not really a buzz for normal folks unless you’re as famous as Katie Price– that said décor becomes more controversial.
+And if you don’t avoid decorating mistakes, you might be called out on social media.
+It’s not really a problem for normal folks unless you’re as famous as Katie Price, who was ridiculed in public for a minor error.

 The mother-of-five shared a pic of her husband Kieran Hyler with their neighbors sitting on the couch glued to their phones.
-Instead of seeing the funny side of all four adults being on their phones simultaneously, the fans were surprised to see that no one bothered to clean the windows which bore the words “Happy Xmas” after about seven weeks since the celebration ended.
+Instead of seeing the funny side of all four adults being on their phones simultaneously, the fans were surprised to see that no one bothered to remove the “Happy Xmas” message from the windows about seven weeks after Christmas.
 Clearly, it got everyone’s attention.

 So this is my evening with @officialkieranhayler @jomantell @mantelljulian all on their phones ????